Leandro (footballer, born April 1979): Football career

 Born in Rio de Janeiro, Leandro made his professional debuts at the age of 18, with hometown's América Football Club.
 Two years later he joined Esporte Clube Vitória and, in 2002, moved to Cruzeiro Esporte Clube.
 In the latter club, he was an undisputed starter in the 2003 season, as the team won both the league and cup trophies.

-In January 2005, Leandro moved to Europe and signed with Portugal's F.C.
-Porto.
+In January 2005, Leandro moved to Europe and signed with Portugal's FC Porto.
 He made his league debut on the 15th in a 0–0 away draw against Académica de Coimbra but, failing to adjust, he returned to his country on loan shortly after, spending two years with former team Cruzeiro.

 Deemed surplus to requirements at Porto, Leandro continued in the same predicament in the following years, always in his country.
 On 4 October 2008, in a match against Clube Atlético Mineiro, he completed 100 official games for Sociedade Esportiva Palmeiras, being honored with a No. 100 jersey; subsequently he represented Fluminense Football Club, Vitória and Atlético Mineiro.

 On 4 September 2012, Palmeiras confirmed that Leandro signed a four-month contract.
 Only two months later, however, he was released.